LUXURY IS IN THE DETAILS.

 OLIVIA’S LIST – GREAT DATE IDEAS

 Weekend brunch on a sailboat enjoying oysters on the half shell at Grand Banks, An evening tour of European wines by the glass at Aldo Sohm or bourbon at Bemelman’s.
-Don’t forget, Sunday’s are for Dim Sum.
-Spring and Fall enjoying a bit of natural beauty at the botanical gardens.
+Don’t forget, Sunday’s are for dim sum.
+Check out Golden Unicorn or Jing Fong Spring and Fall enjoying a bit of natural beauty at the botanical gardens.
 I love sports…are you a Rangers or Yankees fan?
 Epicureans in the city are like kids in a candy store… Mexican?
 Italian?
 Spanish?
 BBQ?
 Perhaps a night cap at the Rose Bar or Salon De Ning?

 HOTTEST HOTEL ROOMS BASED ON THE SHOWERS

 One of my favorite southern cities, Charleston.
 Low country charm, sophisticated cuisine.
 How about dinner at Wild Olive or The Ordinary?
 They have the best fried oyster.
 Let’s enjoy reggae, beer and ramen at Chico Feo.
-We could meet for lunch at Leon’s.
-They have a shrimp roll to die for and the freshest salads.
-The Shellmore also comes highly recommended for its daily changing menu.
+We could meet for lunch at Leon’s – listen to blues, They have a shrimp roll to die for, with potato chip crunch and the freshest salads with their southern famous chicken.
+The Shellmore also comes highly recommended with their daily changing menu and chef’s paradise.

 Let’s get down in the low country.

 The only reason to love California.
-The Carmel/Monterrey area, which technically is part of Big Sur, is a little peaceful slice of heaven.
-Wine tasting at Boekenoogen, a family owned winery dating back to the 1840s.
+The Carmel/Monterrey area, which technically is part of Big Sur, is a peaceful slice of heaven.
+We can start with fresh palates, a wine taste at Boekenoogen, a family owned winery dating back to the 1840s.
 Lets enjoy an intimate lazy lunch at La Balena or Roux after a fun day at Laguna Seca or hiking at Point Lobos.
 I feel the need…the need for speed!
 Wind down the day with dinner at Bernardus in the Valley, or Cafe Rustica.